lstmemery/yeast-transcriptomics/README.md

 ### Data Source
 This project is inspired by the open source yeast-omics dataset shared as a Kaggle competition.
 The original data can be found [here](https://www.kaggle.com/costalaether/yeast-transcriptomics) and scraped off from [here](https://github.com/rtwillett/yeastract_spider/).

 ### Methodology
 To unravel the genetic mechanisms involved in yeast stress adaptation, we built a visualization platform that allows scientists to explore transcriptome data interactively.
-The methods implemented to visualize data include dimensionality reduction strategies (Unsupervised and supervised clustering of transcriptome across all experimental conditions].
+The methods implemented to visualize data include dimensionality reduction strategies (Unsupervised and supervised clustering of transcriptome across all experimental conditions.

 ### Software